|We are on an

 from a fire station.

-August the cabins are rented by the week only, with Cabins #2 and 3 renting
+August the cabins are rented by the week only, arriving Sunday afternoon

 Outside of July and August the cabins rent for a minimum three night stay.
 We